-- · we will be able to negotiate acceptable collaborative agreements to develop or commercialize our product candidates; - · any arrangements with third parties will be successful; or - · potential collaborators will not pursue treatments for other diseases or seek other ways of developing treatments for our disease targets.
+- we will be able to negotiate acceptable collaborative agreements to develop or commercialize our product candidates; - any arrangements with third parties will be successful; or - potential collaborators will not pursue treatments for other diseases or seek other ways of developing treatments for our disease targets.

-If our competitors get to the marketplace before we do, or with better or cheaper drugs, our product candidates may not be profitable to continue to develop.
+If our competitors get to the marketplace before we do, or with better or cheaper drugs, our products and product candidates may not be profitable to continue to develop.

-Both the FDA and EMEA have granted orphan drug designation for Soliris in the treatment of PNH which entitles us to exclusivity for seven years in the United States, and, if our drug is approved, for ten years in Europe.
+Both the FDA and EMEA have granted orphan drug designation for Soliris in the treatment of PNH which entitles us to exclusivity for seven years in the United States, and for ten years in Europe.
 However, if a competitive product that is the same as Soliris, as defined under the applicable regulations, is shown to be clinically superior to our product in the treatment of PNH, or if a competitive product is different from Soliris, as defined under the applicable regulations, the orphan drug exclusivity we have obtained may not block the approval of such competitive product.
 Each of Adprotech Ltd., Avant Immunotherapeutics, Inc., XOMA, Ltd., Novo Nordisk A/S, Archemix Corporation, Evolutec Ltd., Amgen Inc., Genentech, Inc., Pharming Group N.V., CSL-Behring, Peptech Ltd., Lev Pharma, Inc., Optherion, Inc., Jerini AG, and ChemoCentryx, Inc. have publicly announced their intentions to develop drugs which target the inflammatory effects of complement in the immune system.
-We are also aware that Abbott Laboratories, Inc., Baxter International, Inc., Millennium Pharmaceuticals, Inc. and Neurogen Corporation, have had programs develop complement inhibitor therapies.
+We are also aware that Abbott Laboratories, Inc., Baxter International, Inc., Millennium Pharmaceuticals, Inc. and Neurogen Corporation, have had programs to develop complement inhibitor therapies.
 Each of AstraZeneca, MorphoSys AG and Dyax Corporation has publicly announced intentions to develop therapeutic human antibodies from libraries of human antibody genes.
 Additionally, each of Amgen, Inc. and Medarex, Inc. has publicly announced intentions to develop therapeutic human antibodies from mice that have been bred to include some human antibody genes.
-These and other pharmaceutical companies, many of which have significantly greater resources than we, may develop, manufacture, and market better or cheaper drugs than our product candidates.
+These and other pharmaceutical companies, many of which have significantly greater resources than we, may develop, manufacture, and market better or cheaper drugs than Soliris or our product candidates.
 They may establish themselves in the marketplace even before we are able to finish our clinical trials.
-Other pharmaceutical companies also compete with us to attract academic research institutions as drug development partners, including for licensing those unique opportunities and may not
+Other pharmaceutical companies also compete with us to attract academic research institutions as drug development partners, including for licensing these institutions' proprietary technology.
+If our

-If we fail to recruit and retain personnel, our research and product development programs may be delayed.
+If we fail to recruit and retain personnel, we may not be able to implement our business strategy.

 We are highly dependent upon the efforts of our senior management and scientific personnel, particularly Dr. Leonard Bell, M.D., our Chief Executive Officer and a member of our Board of Directors, David W. Keiser, our President, Chief Operating Officer and a member of our Board of Directors, and Stephen P. Squinto, Ph.D., our Executive Vice President and Head of Research.
 There is intense competition in the biotechnology industry for qualified scientific and technical personnel.
 Since our business is very science-oriented and specialized, we need to continue to attract and retain such people.
 We may not be able to continue to attract and retain the qualified personnel necessary for developing our business.
 We have employment agreements with Dr. Bell, Mr. Keiser, and Dr. Squinto.
 None of our key personnel is nearing retirement age or to our knowledge, planning to retire.
 To our knowledge, there is no tension between any of our key personnel and the Board of Directors.
-If we lose the services of our management and scientific personnel and fail to recruit other scientific and technical personnel, our research and product development programs will be materially and adversely affected.
+If we are unable to retain and recruit highly qualified personnel, our ability to execute our business plan will be materially and adversely affected.